GoVanguard/SecretScanner/ReadMe.txt

 Notes:
  - This can take time on large structures.
  - Yes, it's slow.
 I don't care if you have a better way.
+ - This tool will find all references of a value.
- - Yes, it produces false positives.
+ - Yes, it produces false positives as a result of the above.
  - Make absolutely sure your console scrollback is sufficiently large OR redirect to a text document.
  - Take your time and read the hits carefully.